Are you scratching your head and wondering what fun school holiday activities Cairns in Queensland has to offer your kids?

 School holiday activities Cairns

+Give spelling, punctuation and grammar a miss for a while with these fun school holiday ideas.
 From the Cairns city centre, the esplanade, the reef or the rainforest, our comprehensive guide has listed a bunch of school holiday ideas.
 These will ensure the kids are kept happy and you will be stress-free over the school break.

 20 Free school holiday activities Cairns

 As the old saying goes – the best things in life are free.
 School holidays don’t have to break the bank (or your wallet).
-These ideas are the best free school holiday activities for the winter school holidays that Cairns has on offer.
+These ideas are the best free school holiday activities for the spring school holidays that Cairns has on offer.

 Cairns Esplanade Lagoon